Stephanie-24/git-lesson-ss2016-1/README.md

 **This is bold**

+This is a change.

 We can make a list like this:

 * item 1
 * item 2
 * item 3

+This is another change but is safe
 We can make a divider liek this
 ===============================